 Board-certified plastic surgeon David B. Reath, MD is renowned for his surgical skills and his commitment to public education.
 Practicing in Knoxville, Tennessee since 1986, his personal approach with patients is what truly sets him apart.

 You Don’t Bounce Back Entirely

 “What about diet and exercise, you say?
 There is no question that these can help.
 And, getting back to your desired weight is the first step.
 But, this won’t take care of many of the changes.
-Take the tummy for example, as you lose weight the skin becomes more loose and can even look worse!
+Take the tummy for example, as fat diminishes the skin becomes more loose and can even look worse!
 Hardly fair, and quite discouraging.
 If you have loose or excess skin, the only solution is to have this skin removed, as in surgically removed (think tummy tuck).
 Likewise, the muscles of the abdomen become separated over the course of the pregnancy.
 While you can strengthen these muscles, you can not bring them back together in the midline without surgery.
 I have seen some women with rock hard abs after children and a six pack that makes me jealous, but there is still a significant separation between the muscles that they have not been able to exercise away.

 As noted above, there can be significant changes in the breasts as well.
 Some women have little or none.
 Others can end up with breasts that are saggier than they want, smaller than they want, or even larger than they want.
 (This is one of the things that makes it hard for me to tell women how pregnancies will affect their breasts.)
 Changes can be more profound with multiple pregnancies, prolonged breast feeding, or large changes in breast size as a result of the pregnancies.